michaelaliotti/michaelaliotti.github.io/_posts/2022-05-09-on-being-a-leader.md

----
-title: On being a leader
+# On being a leader
----

 You don't have to be a "leader" to be a leader.